Sentient111/KernelDrawing/README.md

 Drawing from kernelmode without any hooks

 -DESCRIPTION-
-All the examples I have seen so far that call the windows gdi function hook a gdi function that gets called often to get a valid win32 thread value.
+All the examples I have seen so far that call the windows gdi functions hook a gdi function that gets called often to get a valid win32 thread value.
 In this project I achieve the same by spoofing the win32 thread value (and some other things) to bypass the security checks in the kernel gdi functions.

 This is only a proof of concept so it does not include any other drawing functions other than a box but I have provided every needed function (as far as I know) to get everything else to work.